alexandrosnic/The-Complete-Self-Driving-Car-Course---Applied-Deep-Learning/7. Convolutional Neural Networks/README.md

 we visualize our specific features filters.
 We use the **jet** cmap to highlight the different pixel values in our images.
 Colour red highlights pixels with high intensity and blue for low.
 The result is:

+Filters of the first convolutional layer:

 <img width="393" alt="filtersconv1" src="https://user-images.githubusercontent.com/34197007/80314964-1195f900-87f5-11ea-9c07-d7bf181bb723.PNG">

+Filters of the second convolutional layer:

 <img width="431" alt="filtersconv2" src="https://user-images.githubusercontent.com/34197007/80314965-1195f900-87f5-11ea-825b-11bb74fcd695.PNG">